aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 ## Avoid global scope variables

-As the title says, try to avoid global scope variables as much as you can because it is more difficult for Julia to optimise them.
-If possible, try to declare them as `const` as a global variable is most likely to be a constant, which is a good solution to in part alleviate the problem.
+As the title says, try to avoid global scope variables as much as you can, as it is more difficult for Julia to optimise them.
+If possible, try to declare them as `const`: most of the times a global variable is likely to be a constant, which is a good solution to in part alleviate the problem.
 When possible, pass all the required data to the function by argument, this way the function will be more flexible and better optimised.

 # Conclusion

 These are some tips and tricks to make your Julia code run faster!
 The **take home message** for good performance is **keep your code as general as possible and as simple as possible** and focus on **type stability**.

 Remember: speed in Julia comes from **type stability** and **not type annotations**, which means that you should not use type annotations if not required and that the **returned value must depend only on the type of the arguments**.

 If you liked this guide please leave a comment and stay tuned for further guides and tutorials, here at techytok!